tarandhupar/sam-client/README.md

 1. We write both unit and end to end tests for this project.
 1. We develop components using a behavior driven development pattern to view the components from a user's perspective.
+1. We strive to achieve [...] code coverage.

 <h2 id="where-things-are">Where things are</h2>